mejta/wp-boilerplate/readme.md

 * Plugin can be updated in a same way as any other plugin from WordPress.org with [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker)

 ## How to contribute
-If you want to improve this boilerplate, feel free to open pull request.
+If you want to improve this boilerplate, feel free to open a pull request.

+## Requirements
+* Running WordPress instance
+* Node.js